ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 {: #mybody}
 # Concise Reference Integrity Manifests

-This section specifies the Concise RIM (CoRIM) format, the Concise MID format (CoMID), and the extension to the CoSWID specification that augments CoSWID tags to express specific relationships to CoMID tags.
+This section specifies the Concise RIM (CoRIM) format and the Concise MID format (CoMID).

-While each specification defines its own start rule, only CoMID and CoSWID are stand-alone specifications.
-The CoRIM specification - as the bundling format - has a dependency on CoMID and CoSWID and is not a stand-alone specification.

 This specification defines how to generate signed CoRIM tags with COSE {{-COSE}} to enable proof of authenticity and tamper-evidence.

-This document uses the Concise Data Definition Language (CDDL {{RFC8610}}) to define the data structure of CoRIM and CoMID tags, as well as the extensions to CoSWID.
+This document uses the Concise Data Definition Language (CDDL {{RFC8610}}) to define the data structure of CoRIM and CoMID tags.
 The CDDL definitions provided define nested containers.
 Typically, the CDDL types used for nested containers are maps.
 Every key used in the maps is a named type that is associated with an corresponding uint via a block of rules appended at the end of the CDDL definition.

 Every set of uint keys that is used in the context of the "collision domain" of map is intended to be collision-free (each key is intended to be unique in the scope of a map, not a multimap).
 To accomplish that, for each map there is an IANA registry for the map members of maps. <!-- FIXME: ref to IANA sections -->